AlaskaAirlines/auro/src/TECH_DETAILS.md

 |  └── postinstall.js
 ├── polymer.json
 ├── scripts
-|  ├── componentConfig.json
-|  ├── componentConfigDist.json
-|  ├── tokenConfig.json
+|  ├── polyfills.js
-|  ├── tokenScript.js
+|  ├── postCss.js
-|  └── tokenScriptCustom.js
+|  └── postinstall.js
 ├── src
-|  ├── auro-[name].js
-|  ├── shape.json
+|  ├── [namespace]-[name].js
 |  └── style.scss
 └── test
-   └── auro-[name].test.js
+   └── [namespace]-[name].test.js
 ```

 **./demo**: The purpose of this directory is to produce a demo page for development and review.
 Updates would include editing the `./demo/index.html` and `./demo/sass/style.scss` documents.

-**./docs**: If there are additional documents per your new custom element, please place all Markdown files in the `./docs` directory.
+**./docs**: The `index.html` in this directory is pre-configured to be a pre-bundled asset demo page.
+See below for more instructions.

+**./packageScripts**: If there are scripts that needs to ship with the component, place them here and configure the `distJS` script to copy over any needed assets.

 **./scripts**: This directory is NOT to be used for any component specific code.
-This directory is specifically for the Polymer Development environment only.
+This directory is specifically for the local development environment only.

 **./src**: Your new web component will be developed inside a Polymer Development Environment, so all the code that pertains specifically to your new web component will live in the `./src` directory.
 Javascript, JSON and Sass will all need to be placed ONLY in the `./src` directory.
 If placed anywhere else, this will cause issues with the packing process.

 **./test**: Location for all component related test files.

-## Component Demo
+## Polymer Component Demo

 For the purpose of demonstrating an element or component the demo requires all the same dependencies that other projects do.
 This includes Design Tokens, WCSS breakpoints; fonts; normalize; essential and utility classes.